 Artificial intelligence is part of our everyday life, a component of technical innovations and increasingly becoming part of education.
 Intelligent systems are often assumed to make objective decisions, but numerous examples demonstrate how such systems take over our stereotypes and (un-)conscious biases.
 We inspect emerging ethical and societal implications within the Interchange Forum for Reflecting on Intelligent Systems (IRIS) and the “Platform for Reflection” of the DFG-funded Cluster of Excellence “Data-Integrated Simulation Science” (EXC 2075).
-Ongoing projects in this area relate to understanding cognitive mechanisms underneath reflection, AI-generated biases, and human trust.
+Ongoing projects in this area relate to understanding cognitive mechanisms underneath reflection, algorithm aversion / appreciation, automation bias, and human trust.

 Cognitive mechanisms of trust in AI (2022 – present)

 A dissertation project affiliated with the SimTech Graduate Academy focuses on cognitive factors that contribute to or diminish trust in AI.
 Here, we particularly consider aspects such as algorithm aversion / appreciation, cognitive dissonance, and (un-)conscious biases.
 In a first step, we inspected effects of discursive interactions with a chatbot as part of a public engagement project.
-Subsequently, Bayesian modeling will serve as means to formally decompose and model trust in AI.
+After experimentally investigating potentially influencing factors in such interactions (e.g., emotions or cognitive biases), system dynamics modeling will serve as means to formally decompose and model trust in AI.